 Washington Crossing State Park

 This historic park features an 18th-century gambrel roof farmhouse and a museum with more than 700 military-related artifacts from the 18th century, in addition to their hiking trails and wildlife habitats.
-If the kiddos love theatre, visit the Downtown Performing Arts Center of Lambertville, for periodical shows at their an open air theatre.
+If the kiddos love theatre, visit the Downtown Performing Arts Center of Lambertville, for periodical shows at their an open air theater.

 355 Washington Crossing Pennington Rd., Titusville; 609-737-0623